kamangir/blue-geo/blue_geo/catalog/README.md

 ## browsing a catalog

-to see the list of pages that can be browsed for catalog,
+to see the list of pages that can be browsed for a catalog,

 ```bash
 @catalog browse firms help